PCL-Community/PCL.Proto/README.md

 ### Prerequisites

 - First, please ensure that `nodejs` or `bun` is installed on your device.
-If you use `npm` as the package manager, you can replace all `bun` commands below with `npm`.
+If you use `bun` as the package manager, you can replace all `pnpm` commands below with `bun`.
 - The device should have a usable rust toolchain installed.
 For Windows, the MSVC version of the toolchain is required.
 Additionally, ensure that you have installed the MSVC suite from the C++ development tools and the Windows SDK in the Visual Studio Installer.
 For macOS, make sure that Xcode is installed.

 > [!NOTE]